kjaisingh/nba-salary-predictor/README.md

 The predictor was created using data from just 230 players, which prevents supremely accurate results.
 However, the following accuracies were found:

-Logistic Regression Model: MSE of approximately 3.5

-DEEP Neural Network: MSE of approximately 3.8
+Logistic Regression Model: MSE of approximately 3.5 Deep Neural Network: MSE of approximately 3.8

 This accuracy is relatively good, and would allow players to gauge how much they will be paid in upcoming free agency deals when their contracts expire.